yacovm/fabutil/README.md

 go build -o printblockhash

-Then, do: printblockhash -f <filename>
+Then, do: printblockhash -f blockfile.pb